nyu-ossd-s20/freeCodeCamp/client/src/pages/learn/apis-and-microservices/mongodb-and-mongoose/index.md

 Once you open the MongoDB Atlas page, you should sign up for a new account.

-- Click the <a href='https://cloud.mongodb.com/user#/atlas/login' target='_blank' rel='no-follow'>Sign In</a> button in the top right corner to open the registration page.
+- Click the <a href='https://www.mongodb.com/cloud/atlas/register' target='_blank' rel='no-follow'>Start Free</a> button to open the registration page.
-- Click the <a href='https://cloud.mongodb.com/user#/atlas/register/accountProfile' target='_blank' rel='no-follow'>Register for a new account</a> link at the bottom of the sign in page.
-- Fill the registration form with your information and press **continue**.
+- Fill the registration form with your information and press **Get started free**.
 - You should now be logged into your new account and see a modal with a green **Build my first cluster** button, click on it.

 ### Create a new cluster